 - 1. Under the terms of the Trust Agreement, RBC GAM acts as manager, portfolio manager and registrar of each Fund, and RBC IS acts as trustee.
 The Trust Agreement outlines the powers and duties of the parties, as well as the fees and expenses payable by each Fund, including management and trustee fees, administration fees and operating expenses.
 The management and administration fees payable by the Funds are described under the heading Fees and expenses starting on page 27. - 2.
-Under an amended and restated custodian agreement dated as of May 3, 2021 between RBC GAM and RBC IS, RBC IS acts as the principal custodian for all Funds.
+Under an amended and restated custodian agreement dated as of April 6, 2023 between RBC GAM and RBC IS, RBC IS acts as the principal custodian for all Funds.
 The agreement may be terminated by either party giving notice 90 days in advance. - 3.
-Under an amended and restated principal distributor agreement dated as of April 1, 2009, Phillips, Hager & North Investment Funds Ltd. acts as the principal distributor of the Series D and Series DZ units of the Funds.
+Under an amended and restated principal distributor agreement dated as of April 1, 2009, and as amended from time to time, Phillips, Hager & North Investment Funds Ltd. acts as the principal distributor of the Series D and Series DZ units of the Funds.
 This agreement may be terminated by either party giving 60 days' notice in advance. - 4.
 Under an investment sub-advisor agreement between RBC GAM and RBC GAM UK dated as of October 1, 2005 and as amended from time to time, RBC GAM UK makes the investment decisions for the Overseas Equity Fund and the Global Equity Fund.
 The particulars of this agreement are set out under Portfolio advisor Sub-advisors RBC GAM UK on page 7. - 5.
-Under an investment services agreement dated as of September 1, 2009, RBC GAM UK provides certain investment services to the Manager.
-The particulars of this agreement are set out under Portfolio advisor Sub-advisors RBC GAM UK on page 7.

-6. Under an investment sub-advisor agreement between RBC GAM and RBC GAM U.S. dated as of September 30, 2015 and as amended from time to time, RBC GAM U.S. provides investment management services for the U.S. Multi-Style All-Cap Equity Fund.
-The particulars of this agreement are set out under Portfolio advisor - Sub-advisors - RBC GAM U.S. on page 8.
+Under an investment sub-advisor agreement between RBC GAM and RBC GAM U.S. dated as of September 30, 2015 and as amended from time to time, RBC GAM U.S. provides investment management services for the U.S. Multi-Style All-Cap Equity Fund.
+The particulars of this agreement are set out under Portfolio advisor Sub-advisors RBC GAM U.S. on page 8.